skupperproject/skewer/README.md

   - standard: cleaning_up
 ~~~

-Note that the `link_your_namespaces` and `test_the_application` are a
+Note that the `link_your_namespaces` and `test_the_application` steps
-bit less generic than the other steps, so check that the text and
+are less generic than the other steps, so check that the text and
 commands they produce are doing what you need.
 If not, you'll need to
 provide a custom step.